Diabetes foot care

 • slow healing of cuts or skin breaks.

-If you cannot feel things like pain or heat, you can injure your foot without realising.
+If you can't feel things, such as pain or heat, you can injure your foot without realising.
 Just a small crack or cut can lead to a serious infection if you don’t notice and get treatment quickly.

-Contact your podiatrist, doctor or diabetes healthcare provider straight away if you have diabetes and:
+Contact your doctor, podiatrist or diabetes healthcare provider straight away if you have diabetes and:

 • a break or cut in the skin of your foot